-It's microwave-safe, dishwasher-safe, freezer-safe and (of course) oven-safe, for the maximum in flexibility, and you can bake at temperatures of up to 450 degrees F.ahrenheit.
+It's microwave-safe, dishwasher-safe, freezer-safe and (of course) oven-safe, for maximum flexibility, and you can bake at temperatures of up to 450 degrees Fahrenheit.
 The interior is plain white, and you can choose between the elegant Brooklyn Grey or bold Bali Green for the exterior.
 This is one of the pricier pans in our roundup, but its combination of style and function makes it a compelling option.

 The Best Disposable Pie Dish